Houssaine-X/PFA/README.md

-# E-Commerce Platform
+# E-Commerce Aggregator Platform

-An online shopping platform built with a microservices architecture.
-Users can browse products, add items to their cart, place orders, and pay securely via PayPal.
+A centralized shopping platform that aggregates products from multiple e-commerce websites (Amazon, eBay, etc.) into one place.
+Users can search, compare prices, and get AI-powered recommendations to find the best deals without switching between sites.

 ## What It Does

+- **Product Aggregation** – Search products across multiple e-commerce sources from a single interface
+- **AI Recommendations** – Get smart suggestions to compare options and find the best match for your needs
+- **Price Comparison** – View prices from different platforms side by side
-- **Product Catalog** – Browse and search products by category
+- **Internal Catalog** – Browse and purchase from our own product inventory
-- **User Accounts** – Register, log in, and manage your profile
+- **User Accounts** – Register, log in, and track your order history
-- **Shopping Cart** – Add products and proceed to checkout
-- **Order Management** – Place orders and track their status
-- **Payments** – Secure checkout with PayPal integration
+- **Secure Payments** – Checkout with PayPal for internal purchases

 ## Tech Stack